leapcode/soledad/docs/auth.rst

 There are currently two distinct authenticated entry points:

-* A public TLS encrypted **Users API**, providing the *Synchronization* and *Blobs* services, verified against the Leap Platform ``tokens`` database.
+* A public TLS encrypted **Users API**, providing the *Synchronization* and :ref:`blobs` services, verified against the Leap Platform ``tokens`` database.

 * A local plaintext **Services API**, currently providing only the delivery